SavvyCal Review

 Who should look elsewhere

-- ✗ Teams that need Zapier, webhooks, or API access without also paying for the Premium tier
+- ✗ Teams that need custom domains, paid bookings via Stripe, or delegated access for an assistant without paying for the Premium tier

 - ✗ Anyone who wants a dedicated mobile app to manage bookings on the go